 He tried to push down his rage, his anger at himself.
 He’d come to the city to stop a war.
 Once again, he’d been too late.

-“Forty thousand Lifeless,” he said, shaking his head.
+“Forty thousand Lifeless,” he said, pounding his fist against the floor.
 “I can’t stop that many.
 Not even with Nightblood and the Breaths of every person in the city.
-Not only would it be hard to keep up with their marching, but one would get in a strike eventually and stop me.”
+I wouldn’t be able to keep up with their marching, and even if I did manage to fight them, one would eventually get in a lucky strike and kill me.”

 “There has to be a way,” Vivenna said.